Favourites

 The maths from my accounting days comes in handy – there’s a lot of multiplication and adding up to do when we set up a job.
 Problem-solving is a big one too.
 When something goes wrong with a machine, you need to figure out what’s causing the issue and how to fix it, and often we’ll work together to solve a problem.

 Communication is important too, you need to explain problems clearly to your team if something needs fixing.
-You also need to be able to read and follow instructions accurately – one wrong colour in your pattern can mess up a whole job.
+You also need to be able to read and follow instructions accurately – one wrong colour in a pattern, or not fixing something properly mess up a whole job.
 And practical skills too, having good hand-eye coordination and even knowing your left from your right is important when you’re turning bolts all day!

 A little more about